Related Documents

 Process

 - The instructor, examiner or trainer will not take a copy of the identification and if one is provided, hand it back to the candidate.
 This is to safeguard the privacy and confidentiality of what is contained on the identification.
+If a copy of an individual's identification is inadvertently attached when submitted test sheets or master sheets to the Society, the Society will promptly and securely destroy the copy.

-If the course starts or is exclusively online, the instructor, examiner or trainer will ensure privacy and confidentiality, for example, by asking each candidate to enter a breakout room to capture any essential information while the candidate displays their identification to the camera.
+- If the course starts or is online, the instructor, examiner or trainer will ensure privacy and confidentiality, for example, by asking each candidate to enter a breakout room to capture any essential information while the candidate displays their identification to the camera.